mwmd/aem-author-collab/README.md

 ## Configuration

 All following configuration is optional, the package can get installed and most features used without any configuration.
-These OSGi configuration can be made manually in the Web Console or deployed as OSGi configuration nodes in the repository.
+These OSGi configuration can be made manually in the Web Console or deployed as OSGi configuration nodes to the repository.

 ### CSRF Filter exclusion for Beacon URL

 For immediate detection of editors leaving the page, a Beacon request is used.
-Because this Beacon request is HTTP POST but doesn't carry a CSRF Token, AEM would block it.
+Because this Beacon request uses HTTP POST but doesn't carry a CSRF Token, the AEM CSRF Filter blocks it.
 Without the below configuration, it will take longer (~1.5 min) to detect that the editor has left the page.
 This is an out of the box service and the value should be added to the existing configuration.

 Configuration PID: `com.adobe.granite.csrf.impl.CSRFFilter`